chqq365/water-balance-for-NutNet-sites/README.md

 # I extended climate data to not only precipitation, potential evoperation, but also temperature.
-This includes Precipitation rate (PREmm/month), Mean 2 m temperature (TMP), and Diurnal 2 m temperature range (DTR),
-Potential evapo-transpiration (PET mm/day)
+The R codes now includes Precipitation rate (PREmm/month), Mean 2 m temperature (TMP), and Diurnal 2 m temperature range (DTR), Potential evapo-transpiration (PET mm/day).

 # data from 1900 to 2022 are downloaded from (https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.07/cruts.2304141047.v4.07/pre/)
 # read the article for introduction of the data: https://www.nature.com/articles/s41597-020-0453-3